veo-labs/openveo-player/docs/examples.md

 You can also use the HTML player to play several sources (different viewpoint for example).

-The HTML player with several sources expects one media Id and one url by source.
+The HTML player expects one or several media ids with one or several sources.
+The first media id corresponds to the first source, the second media id corresponds to the second source and so on.

 ## index.html